NickCH-K/CVRoller/README.md

 * Current implementation uses pandas to read in data as strings, which turns missings into the actual string 'nan'.
 Is that the best way?
 * Is there a better way of getting line breaks from the layout and data files than forcing people to write \br and turning it into space-space-\n?
 * Figure out how to import and use CSL files without having to write them to disk
+* Use pypandoc.download_pandoc to install pandoc if it isn't already.